IRB review is required for regulated non-exempt human subjects RESEARCH

 QUESTION 2 – Is this activity “research”?

-IRBs have been pulled into areas where they have no business.
-There are many activities that use the same techniques (interviews, pills for example) that are not research.
-Evaluators may do both research and quality assessment but only one may need review.
+There are many activities that use research type techniques (interviews, for example) that are not defined as research by regulation.
+Evaluators may do both research and quality assessment but only one may need IRB review.

-We often reference Big "R", tadalafil Research and little research.
-Little "r" research may be quite valuable, case usable, publishable and honorable but it does not meet the definition of Research that puts it into the regulated arena.
+Activity not defined as research by regulation may be quite valuable, usable, publishable and honorable but it does not meet the definition of research that puts it into the regulated arena.

 "Research means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."